Video Game / Wolfenstein

 Common tropes found across the series include:

-- America Wins the War: The saga is all about B.J. taking on the nazis all by himself.
+- America Won World War II: The saga is all about B.J. taking on the Nazis all by himself.

 - Authority Equals Asskicking